SimoneChieppa/SimoneChieppa/README.md

 <h1 align="center">Hi 👋, I'm Simone Chieppa</h1>

--  I’m currently studying data science at Sapienza University of Rome
+-  I am a student of the Msc in Data Science at Sapienza University of Rome, in my last year of studies.
-- I did a bachelor in statistics
+-  Currently, I am spending a semester in Lisbon at Nova IMS for my Erasmus exchange.
-- I did part of my master at Nova IMS in Lisbon
+-  I completed a BSc in Statistics

 <h1 align="center">What's on my GitHub</h1>